 When Pablo Picasso passed away without a will, he left behind more than 45,000 works which have become the center of personal and financial struggle between his heirs.
-The artist was survived by 4 children from 3 different women.
+The artist was survived by 4 children from 3 different women and 8 grandchildren.
 They are as follows: Paulo (with Olga Khokhlova), Maya (with Marie-Thérèse Walter), and Claude and Paloma (with Francoise Gilot).
-Paulo, the artist’s only legitimate son, passed away in 1975.
-His children Marina and Bernard Picasso now join Claude, Paloma and Maya as official heirs to the estate.
+Paulo Picasso, the artist’s only legitimate son, passed away in 1975.
+Pablo Picasso's children Marina and Bernard Picasso now join Claude, Paloma and Maya as official heirs to the estate.

 The heirs at the center of the estate negotiations are Claude and Paloma.
 The relationship between them with their father has been challenging.
 Their mother, Francoise Gilot, left Picasso after a ten year affair, and is the only lover to ever leave the artist.
 In 1964, she published a book titled Life with Picasso which infuriated Picasso and led him to bar Paloma and Claude from his home.
 Despite this severed relationship, the two children were eventually able to gain shares of the estate through a 1972 law which protected illegitimate offspring.